elpritchos/omadora/README.md

 Omadora attempts to install only packages from the official Fedora repositories, currently with the exception of a few Hyprland related packages, and mise.
 These are provided by the [solopasha/hyprland](https://copr.fedorainfracloud.org/coprs/solopasha/hyprland/) and [jdxcode/mise](https://copr.fedorainfracloud.org/coprs/jdxcode/mise/) COPRs respectively, and as such, users should perform their own due diligence to ensure these are safe to install.

-Feel free to submit issues or PRs for improvement, however there are no guarantees for timely fixes or updates.

 ## Installation

 Install the Fedora Custom Operating System base install using the [Everything Network Installer](https://alt.fedoraproject.org/).